vguerra/CarND-Path-Planning-Project/MODEL_DOCUMENTATION.md

 ### Path Planning

+The Simulator sends messages to the backend containing information about current state of the car and information about other cars on the road.
+The backend in response, sends back a set of points that represent the path the car shuold follow.

-Now we are going to describe the process of generating the desired path the car should follow in the simulator.
-The following diagram gives the bigger picture:
+Here we describe the workflow we follow to produce the path the car follows in the simulator.

-Now we describe each of the blocks in the diagram:
+First step is:

 #### Preprocessing of sensor data.

-At each step, the simulator informs us about the state of other vehicules through the captured sensor data.
+At each step, the simulator informs us about the current state of the car and state of other vehicules through the captured sensor data.
 For each of the cars we get the following information:

 * car's unique ID
 * car's x position in map coordinates